In unusual statement disputing the CIA and filled with exclamation points, Trump backs Saudi ruler after Khashoggi killing

 "They are an important partner of ours," he said.
 "That is the commitment the president made today… it’s that straightforward."

-Meanwhile, in his statement, Trump used inaccurate figures to describe the arms sale in the statement.
+Meanwhile, in his statement, Trump used inaccurate figures to describe the arms sale.
 For example, he writes that the Saudis had "agreed to spend and invest $450 billion in the United States" and that of that amount, "$110 billion will be spent on the purchase of military equipment from Boeing, Lockheed Martin, Raytheon and many other great U.S. defense contractors."

 But according to a study of the deal published Monday by the Center for International Policy, the deal with Saudi Arabia is actually a mixture of orders approved during the Obama administration, a few new offers, and tens of billions in speculative deals.
 Actual deals implemented since Trump took office total just $14.5 billion, the study found.